Here's what we're doing to protect the waterways and environment we love.

-We regularly sell on our used equipment and use an electric cargo bike to deliver them or take them to the post office.
-This helps us cut down on our carbon footprint, cuts congestion in the city and saves us loads of time – plus it’s great fun too!
+We regularly rotate our stock to keep it fresh, selling on used equipment.
+We use an electric cargo bike to deliver boards or take them to the post office.
+This helps us cut down on our carbon footprint, cuts congestion in the city and saves us loads of time.
+Our record is three boxed boards in one go!

 Sustainable equipment design

 We see the impacts of plastic in our waterways everywhere we paddle and feel the responsibility to protect the world we encourage our customers to explore.
 To this aim we work with equipment manufacturers who factor sustainability into their products from the design stage up.
-Most of our school equipment is made by Red Paddle Co, working hard to improve the sustainability of their equipment, as well as working towards B Corp accreditation.
-Equipment is designed for disassembly, using pure material where possible, and is now 100% waste free at production.
-Boards arrive packed in cardboard rather than plastic, making opening new kit a joy.
-Building high quality equipment means gear lasts a lifetime and Red do this better than anyone else, backing their products with a five year guarantee.
-After a season or two with us we sell them on for many years more fun and adventure.
-It’s still early days but Red are moving towards a circular economy model.
-Find out more.
+Most of our school equipment is made by Red Paddle Co, who are working super hard to improve the sustainability of their equipment, recently becoming B Corp accredited.